chijames/Poly-Encoder/README.md

-# Bi-Encoder and Poly-Encoder for Response Selection Tasks
+# Bi-Encoder, Poly-Encoder and Cross-Encoder for Response Selection Tasks

 - This repository is an unofficial re-implementation of [Poly-encoders: Transformer Architectures and Pre-training Strategies for Fast and Accurate Multi-sentence Scoring](https://arxiv.org/abs/1905.01969v2).